 Metro and Equity Cabinet (TBD) apply the Mobility Framework Recommendations to update Metro's policies, including the Strategic Plan for Public Transportation, Metro's Service Guidelines, METRO CONNECTS, and the King County's Strategic Climate Action Plan.

-Metro is building on the success and momentum of the Department of Natural Resources and Parks Open Space Equity Cabinet, which worked to embed an equity-based approach into how the region invests in its open space infrastructure to redress the disparities in access to parks and open spaces.
-Metro is continuing the Equity Cabinet, with many of the same members and some new members, to identify opportunities to center equity and sustainability in how the region grows, integrates new mobility choices, and invests in its public transit and related infrastructure.
+MMetro built on the success and momentum of the Department of Natural Resources and Parks Open Space Equity Cabinet, which worked to embed an equity-based approach into how the region invests in its open space infrastructure to redress the disparities in access to parks and open spaces.
+Metro continued the Equity Cabinet, with many of the same members and some new members, to identify opportunities to center equity and sustainability in how the region grows, integrates new mobility choices, and invests in its public transit and related infrastructure.

 The cabinet includes 23 community leaders representing low-income communities, black, native and communities of color, immigrants and refugees, limited-English speaking people, and people with disabilities.
-The group will meet bi-monthly between May and September to provide direction to Metro and policy makers on:
+The group met bi-monthly between May and September to provide direction to Metro and policy makers on::

 - Guiding principles to center equity and sustainability in Metro's planning, partnership model, and investment strategies for service and capital.

-Once recommendations have been finalized, the group may continue to meet regularly to develop and refine specific policy updates as they are proposed to the Executive and make their way through King County Council decision-making.
+The Equity Cabinet finalized their recommendations in early October.
+The Mobility Framework report was transmitted at the end of October, and the Equity Cabinet will continue to meet regularly to develop and refine specific policy updates as they are proposed to the Executive and make their way through King County Council decision-making.

-Metro will organize meetings alternating between daytime and evening and rotating to different member's work sites who are able to host the group.
+Metro organized meetings alternating between daytime and evening and rotating to different member's work sites who are able to host the group.

 |Paulina Lopez (Co-Chair)||Duwamish River Clean-Up Coalition|